jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologyDragDropDemo.md

 **Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

+**Drag and drop** functionality allows users to move Topology view elements as needed.

 ## Drag and drop

-To add drag and drop functionality, in your component factory:
+To add drag and drop functionality to your Topology view, add the following in your `<ComponentFactory>`:

-Nodes can be dragged about the canvas by using the `useDragNode` hook or by wrapping the node component with `withDragNode`.
+- Nodes can be dragged about the canvas by using the `useDragNode` hook, or by wrapping the `<Node>` component with `withDragNode`.

-These utilities will provide a `dragNodeRef`.
-This ref should be added to outer element of the Node where the user can click and drag the node.
+  - These utilities will provide a `dragNodeRef`, which should be added to the outer element of the node, where users can click and drag.
-`DefaultNode` accepts the `dragNodeRef` and adds it appropriately.
+  - `DefaultNode` accepts `dragNodeRef` and adds it appropriately.

-Edges can be dragged in order to change the source and/or target of the edge using the `withSourceDrag` and/or `withTargetDrag`.
-These utilities will provide a `sourceDragRef` and a `targetDragRef` which should be added to the respective terminals for the edge. `DefaultEdge` accepts these refs and adds them to the appropriate terminals.
+- Edges can be dragged in order to change the source and/or target of the edge by using either `withSourceDrag` and/or `withTargetDrag`.
+  - These utilities will provide a `sourceDragRef` and a `targetDragRef`, which should be added to the respective terminals for the edge.
+  - `DefaultEdge` accepts these utilities and adds them to the appropriate terminals.

 ```ts file='./TopologyDragDropDemo.tsx'